sschafft/bivee-site/source/design_thinking.html.md

 This method loosens the traditional project design approach that keeps us in a loop, coming up with the same types of solutions that often don't work, respond to the wrong problem, or make the wrong assumptions.

-If we were jargon-users, we'd call this approach "disruptive" and "game-changing"... but we're not, so we won't.
+If we were jargon-users, we'd call this approach "disruptive" and "game-changing"&hellip; but we're not, so we won't.